KevanMacGee/HTML-Pom/README.md

 This is a work in progress.
 I am building a pomodoro timer and only using AI, I'm not hand writing any of the code.
 It's not exactly vibe coding because I am watching the diffs, suggesting different ways of doing things, correcting it if I don't like the direction, etc. (Also, I seem to be working on it for 15 minutes at a time, once or twice a week.)

+**Version 0.29**

+Well it happened to me finally.
+One of the AI models I was using had a stroke and I didn't proofread well enough.
+I allowed in some terrible code and the timer was not working correctly.
+Whichever model it was made a large edit and inserted comments with "The rest of the code" instead of actually writing the code.
+I have reverted back to an earlier version which still has bugs in the pausing feature.

 **Version 0.3**

 ![Ver 0.2](https://raw.githubusercontent.com/KevanMacGee/HTML-Pom/refs/heads/main/screenshots/ScreenshotVer0_3.png)